k-wong/pitch-deck-structure/README.md

 # Pitch Deck Structure Skill

+> "Storytelling is the most powerful way to put ideas into the world." — Robert McKee

 A Codex skill for creating investor pitch deck skeletons focused on fundraising narrative, slide sequencing, slide purpose, and layout direction.

 Use it to turn messy startup context into a clear pitch deck structure for seed - B fundraising.
 This skill is specifically designed to be paired with your own design system skills, along with presentation-generation tools such as PowerPoint, Google Slides, Canva, Paper, Gamma, etc.